coffee stain coffee drip

 ~ James Madison | Annals of Congress 434 (1789)

 What first draws my attention——other than the use of outdated, and unfashionable words——is that the lines seem a bit blurred between the public and the press.
-One might read Madison’s version of our amendment and determine that the press is simply public discourse in any form.
-Perhaps the intent was to prevent the institution of licensing ordinances such as those imposed in England——if “the press” is defined as anyone’s speech, then it can hardly be subjected to licensing.
-In the past I have noted the interesting position of the protection for the press in the final version of our cardinal amendment placed slyly between our tools for public communication: speech, assembly, and the airing of our grievances.
+One might read Madison’s version of our amendment and determine that the press is simply public discourse in any distributed form.
+Perhaps the intent was to prevent the institution of licensing ordinances such as those imposed in England; if the press is defined as anyone’s speech, then it can hardly be subjected to licensing.
+In the past I have noted the interesting position of the protection for the press in the final version of our cardinal amendment placed slyly between the protections for public communication: speech, assembly, and the airing of our political grievances.
 This suggests that however a “free press” is defined, it is not exclusive of broad public conversation.
-The dissemination, expression, or publication of information by anyone essentially places them among the ranks of this “press”.
+The dissemination, expression, or publication of information by anyone, essentially places them among the ranks of this “press”.

 However you choose to define “the free press”, what is certain is that it is not in any way obligatory to simply subjugate ourselves to whatever random opinions we encounter from it…except that we do.
-We seek out and discover the news which aligns itself with our own biases, and then adopt every word they utter as though they’ve been objectively developed during our own personal quest for the truth.
-It’s much easier to be affirmed in our existing beliefs than it is to be challenged by something new of course, and if we can memorize whatever reasonably clever talking points we glean from our “free press”, then we don’t have to climb that mountain of…seeking the truth for ourselves.
-If we can live out our lives inside an echo chamber we are certain life would be better for us, as a result we cry out for coercive policies to protect us by silencing the opposition.
-So as I force back what is clearly a gag reflex reading questions like: “How do we stop the spread of mis-, dis-, and mal-information?”
-I try to muster some amount of cordiality while twitching and squinting as I type my reply.
-“What the hell is the matter with you?” is what I want to say, but I’m not sure that will really be helpful.
+We seek out and discover the news which aligns itself with our own biases, and then adopt every word they utter as though they’ve been painstakingly and objectively developed during our own personal quest for the truth.
+It’s much easier to be affirmed in our existing beliefs than it is to be challenged by something new of course, and if we can memorize whatever reasonably clever talking points we glean from our “free press”, then we don’t have to scale that high mountain of…seeking the truth for ourselves.
+If we can live out our lives inside an echo chamber we are certain that life would be better for us, as a result we cry out for coercive policies to protect us by silencing the opposition.
+So as I furl my brow and force back what is clearly a gag reflex reading questions like: “How do we stop the spread of mis-, dis-, and mal-information?”
+I try to muster some amount of cordiality as I twitch and squint while crafting my reply.
+“What the hell is the matter with you?” is what I want to say, but I’m not so sure that would be helpful.

 What we say, what we hear, what we read, what we learn, what we discover, what we know, and what we believe are all dependent upon the information available to us.
 When that information is governed, our very mind is governed along with it——whoever controls our information, is in control of us.
-The censorship and regulation of information results in the enslavement of a people.
-The censor’s goal is not protecting us from lies, it’s protecting themselves from the exposure of their own fabrications, or the illumination of their monumental failures.
+The censorship and regulation of available information results in the enslavement of a people under those who control it.
+Their principal goal is not protecting us from lies, it’s protecting themselves from the exposure of their own fabrications, or the illumination of their often monumental failures.

-“How then should the public conversation be governed?”
+“How then should the public conversation be governed?” you might ask.
 The answer is simple: free people govern themselves.

 Culture Policy US Constitution